Optimizory/examples-vrest-ng/test/ddt-tests/README.md

 * You can clone this entire repository and keep it anywhere you want in your system.
 * And follow the instructions as specified at this [link](https://github.com/Optimizory/examples-vrest-ng).

-## step 3 - Open this `ddt-tests` directory as a Project in vREST NG
+## Step 3 - Open this `ddt-tests` directory as a Project in vREST NG
 * Just add this project directory `ddt-tests` in your vREST NG Workspace.
 * For more information on setting up project, you may look at this [guide link](https://ng.vrest.io/docs/app/new-user.html).